Updated: Oct 24

 When Arminius arrived back in his Ancestral Homeland as a Roman citizen and knight of the Auxilary division, he reunited with his family and clan.
 Segestes, a Cherusci chieftain, had been Rome’s vassal of the Cherusci.
 Arminius and Segestes, each had different views and a split began to form in the Cherusci tribe.
 Arminius stirred hearts for a rebellion, while Segestes advocated for remaining allied with Rome, a military force he felt the Germanic Tribes could not defeat.
 By about 8 AD, Arminius had gained the upper hand in the Chersuci tribe and began planning rebellion.
 Segestes repeatedly warned Publius Quinctilius Varus, the governor of Gaul and leader of Roman troops in Germania, that rebellion was being planned, but Varus declined to act believing that Arminius was not colluding with his own tribesmen as a Roman knight, behind Varus' back.
 Varus simply would not believe that Arminius, once a child taken as a hostage from his homeland, would re-unite with that homeland, having fought with such distinction.
 For a great and free YouTube documentary on Arminius, please check out this video.
 It can be bought in HD on Amazon. https://www.youtube.com/watch?v=RbZVrWUlJ0A&t=355s

 Battle of the Teutoburg Forest & Its Aftermath In the autumn of AD 9, the 25-year-old Arminius was well prepared, and set his plan in motion.
 When the Roman troops broke from their summer camp in Germania and began marching back to Roman Gaul for the winter (on foot), the entire three legions and the accompanying women and children were left in the open.
 Rome's armies were invincible over many other nations and the Germanic tribes.
 Rome's army was the world's best on open ground.
 Arminius knew this.
 But Arminius knew if he could persuade Varus to lead his troops into the forest, all the advantages of the Roman army would be neutralized.
 Hence, before the Roman army began its march, Arminius told Varus that Segestes was right, that there was a surprise attack brewing, and that the auxilarary troops, lead by Arminius, should go ahead and search out this rebellion.
 Arminius was placed in charge of Roman Auxilary troops, which was basically scout cavalry.
 When Arminius went ahead to prove the route safe, he was simply executing the first part of his plan.
 Arminius and his scouts, all Germanic tribesmen raised in Rome as hostages, turned on Rome.
 They attacked a Roman outpost stationed in a forest clearing.
 The Roman soldiers there had no chance, as men that they knew as Romans and dressed as Romans approached them, and annihilated them in a surprise attack.
 Arminius then set this outpost on fire.
 He persuaded Varus to divert the three legions under his command (composed of the 17th, 18th, and 19th legions, plus three cavalry detachments and six cohorts of auxiliaries), which were at the time marching to winter quarters, to suppress the rebellion by going into the Germanic forest.
-Varus and his legions marched right into the trap that Arminius had set for them near Kalkriese Arminius had tribesmen, well versed in archery and as spearmen hidden in the forest.
+Varus and his legions marched right into the trap that Arminius had set for them near Kalkriese.
+Arminius had tribesmen, well versed in archery and as spearmen hidden in the forest.
 He also had the area near Kalkriese, where there was an openning of the forest, prepared.
 There Arminius built a woden rampart wall with archers, spearmen, and javelin throwers.
 He knew the legions would be forced to walk between this wall and a muddy marsh, where Roman horses and wagons would get bogged down.
 Arminius' tribe, the Cherusci, and their allies the Marsi, Chatti, Bructeri, Chauci, and other tribes, ambushed and annihilated Varus' entire army, totaling over 22,000 men, as it marched along a narrow road through a dense forest.
 Recent archaeological finds show the long-debated location of the three-day battle was almost certainly near Kalkriese Hill, about 20 km north of present-day Osnabrück.
 I will post pictures of the site below, as well as pictures from the museum.
-When defeat was certain, Varus committed suicide by falling on his sword.
+When defeat was certain, Varus committed suicide by falling on his sword (if we are to believe Roman sources.)
 The battle was one of the most devastating defeats Rome suffered in its history.
 Arminius' success in destroying three entire legions and driving the Romans out of Germany marked a high point of Germanic power for centuries.
 Roman attempts to reconquer Germania failed, and Tiberius ordered a withdrawal of Roman troops from Germania.
 This divided Europe in two, the Germanic Heathens in the North, and the rest of Europe (in fact, most of Europe), doomed to go down the path of not only the Roman Empire, but eventually Rome’s (soon to be) new religion, Christianity, which Rome later adopted wholesale.
-Arminius’ victory allowed Germanic Heathenry to flourish outside the Roman Empire.
+Arminius’ victory allowed Germanic Heathenry to flourish outside the Roman Empire, and outside of Christianity.

 Between AD 14 and 16, Germanicus led punitive operations into Germania, trying to restore some Roman honor, fighting Arminius to a draw in the Battle at Pontes Longi and twice defeating him (per Tacitus): first in the Battle of Idistaviso and later at the Battle of the Angrivarian Wall.
 Emperor Tiberius denied the request of Germanicus to launch an additional campaign for AD 17, having decided the frontier with Germania would be at the Rhine river.
 The area of modern Germany was in a sense divided in two.
 Northern Germany, or Saxony, would remain outside of the Roman Empire.
 Southern Germany, south of the Danube, and Gaul west of the Rhine, would remain Roman.
 This is one reason why North and South Germany have different cultures today.
 Rome simply gave up on Northern Germany, and Scandinavian lands to the North.
 This kept Germanic Heathenry alive in these countries for centuries.